ivanhoe-dev/gatsby-boilerplate/src/pages/en/about.md

 ---
-en:
 title: About Us
 subtitle: >-
   This is an optional subtitle.
 It can be used to describe what this page is about.
-  img_path: images/about.jpg
-zh:
-  title: 關於我們
-  subtitle: >-
-    這是一個可選的副標題。它可以用來描述這個頁面是什麼
-  img_path: images/about.jpg
-cn:
-  title: 关於我们
-  subtitle: >-
-    这是一个可选的副标题。它可以用来描述这个页面是什麽
 img_path: images/about.jpg
 template: page
 ---